Rising costs with arrow and coins

 Case Study: Cutting Costs in a Large Portfolio

-An investor with a large, diversified account noticed that frequent and unnecessary trades were resulting in significant annual expenses.
-By shifting to a more disciplined and thoughtful trading approach, they were able to substantially reduce trading costs while still maintaining a balanced investment strategy.
-This change not only saved a meaningful amount each year, but also helped ensure that more of the portfolio’s growth was preserved for the future.
+An investor with a $12 million, diversified portfolio noticed that frequent and unnecessary trades were racking up significant annual expenses.
+By shifting to a more disciplined and strategic trading approach, they dramatically cut costs—while still keeping the portfolio balanced.
+The result was real annual savings and more of the portfolio’s growth preserved for the long term.

 Key Strategies to Reduce Trading Costs

-Taking these steps can help keep trading expenses down and allow more of your portfolio’s growth to work for you over time.
+These habits can help you keep trading costs down and allow more of your gains to stay invested for growth.

 Actionable Tips for Investors

-• Think about the tax impact of your trades.
-When possible, executing trades in tax-advantaged accounts may help reduce taxable events.
+• Think about the tax consequences of each trade.
+Where possible, make trades in tax-advantaged accounts to limit your taxable gains.

 Ron McCoy’s Expert Perspective

-Drawing on decades of market experience, Ron McCoy believes in using a disciplined approach and the latest tools to help clients manage trading costs.
-By focusing on efficient execution and keeping unnecessary fees to a minimum, his goal is to help clients keep more of their capital invested and working toward their financial goals.
+With decades of experience, Ron McCoy is a strong believer in disciplined trading and using the right tools to manage costs.
+His approach focuses on efficient execution and minimizing unnecessary fees, so clients keep more capital invested and working toward their financial goals.

 Similar Posts